githubtraining/write-a-ll-course/responses/07_3-phases.md

 Have you ever thought about what teaching _is_?
 What are the behaviors that a good teacher has to make it easy to learn?
 Maybe you have - and maybe you haven't.

-Let's break down teaching into three steps: telling the learner what to do, watching them to see if they do it or not, and then giving them specific feedback about what they did or didn't do right.
+Let's break down teaching into three steps:
+- telling the learner what to do
+- watching them to see if they do it or not
+- giving them specific feedback about what they did or didn't do right.

 Repeat!
 That may sound simple, but it's the basis of fast feedback that is _learning_. :rainbow:

 Just like we broke down your teaching goal into smaller steps, let's break down _teaching_ in the same way.
-Let's focus on one learning objective...the smallest possible unit of behavior we can identify.
+Let's focus on the smallest possible unit of behavior we can identify.

 For starters, let's choose writing unordered lists in Markdown.
 That's what we want the user to know how to do.
 Let's apply those three phases.